wso2/docs-is/en/docs/references/concepts/user-management/users.md

 ## Update users

 User details might need to be updated from time to time to maintain the precision of data in the user management system.
-For example, when the user communicates a change in any of the user profile details like the user's email address or phone number, it can be updated by the admin using the user management console, or a SCIM request with the new values.
+For example, when the user communicates a change in any of the user profile details such as the user's email address or phone number, it can be updated by the admin using the user management console, or a SCIM request with the new values.
 It can also be updated by users themselves if there is a user portal application provided by the user management system.

 ---